manitux-app/manitux/README_en.md

 ## Manitux Cross-Platform Desktop Application

-[Like CloudStream, Kodi, MediaPortal, Jellyfin.
+[Like CloudStream, Kodi.
 But cross-platform desktop and user-friendly.
 Many more great features will be added in the future.]

 **⚠️ Warning: By default, this app doesn't provide any video sources; you have to install extensions to add functionality to the app.**

-Manitux App Resmi Eklenti Deposu: https://github.com/manitux-app/manitux-plugins
+Official Plugins for the Manitux App: https://github.com/manitux-app/manitux-plugins

 ## About us: